BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 ----------------------------

-Even general behaviors designed to be used in multiple scenarios may not operate correctly from all possible starting states: for example, `FollowLaneBehavior` assumes that the agent is actually in a lane rather than, say, on a sidewalk.
+Even general behaviors designed to be used in multiple scenarios may not operate correctly from all possible starting states: for example, :obj:`FollowLaneBehavior` assumes that the agent is actually in a lane rather than, say, on a sidewalk.
 To model such assumptions, Scenic provides a notion of *guards* for behaviors.
 Most simply, we can specify one or more *preconditions*: